Check version of build and language code from ISO

 Issue/Introduction

-To upgrade Windows via Patch Management Solution, it requires correct ISO media for the whole process to be successful.
-It requires correct Windows version, as well as language code to make sure language and version of ISO match fully what's installed in the endpoint
+To upgrade Windows via Patch Management Solution, it requires the correct ISO media for the whole process to be successful.
+It also requires the correct Windows version, as well as the language code to make sure language and version of the ISO match fully what's installed in the endpoint.

-If incorrect ISO is used, install will fail with various errors
+If an incorrect ISO is used then the install will fail with various errors.

 Environment